A2Amir/A-B-Testing-Case-Study/README.md

 ~~~
 **We'd need at least fourteen days to get the 42263 visitors in each condition to detect a 0.0031 (75/3250 -65/3250) increase in the download rate.**

+One thing that isn't accounted for in the base experiment length calculations is that there is going to be a delay between when users download the software and when they actually purchase a license.
+That is, when we start the experiment, there could be about seven days before a user account associated with a cookie actually comes back to make their purchase.
+Any purchases observed within the first week might not be attributable to either experimental condition.
+As a way of accounting for this, we'll run the experiment for about one week longer to allow those users who come in during the third week a chance to come back and be counted in the license purchases tally.

+# 3. Validity, Bias, and Ethics